tidyqa/vitepress/docs/html/setting-up-html-document/index.md

 # Setting Up HTML Document

-In this section, we'll guide you through the process of creating your very first HTML document.
-We'll cover the essential elements needed to set up a basic webpage, and by the end, you'll have a solid understanding of how to structure your content using HTML.
+Essential elements needed to set up a basic webpage, and by the end, you'll have a solid understanding of how to structure your content using HTML.

 ## Text Editors and Web Browsers